solid/authorization-panel/proposals/acp/use-cases.md

 _Alice asks Bob to help make her resume more presentable.
 Alice must give Bob permission to do this, because her resume is not a public resource, and as the[ resource controller](https://solid.github.io/authorization-panel/wac-ucr/#resource-controller) Alice is the only one who can manage permissions for it._

-By default the WebID used to provision a Pod becomes the [Pod Owner](definitions.md#pod-owner).
+By default, the WebID used to provision a Pod becomes the [Pod Owner](definitions.md#pod-owner).
 The Pod Owner always has _acp:Read_ and _acp:Write_ access to all [Access Control Resources](definitions.md#access-control-resource) and therefore has complete control over the entire Pod.

 When a Pod is first provisioned, only the Pod Owner has access and they must then actively decide to give any other WebID access to resources.

 If a Pod has no policies defined, the Pod Owner can create policies and rules in the ACR for the root / container and use those policies to apply access control to the root container.

-Create a ‘policies’ container
+Create a ‘policies’ container.

 ```HTTP
 POST / HTTP/1.1